 Murray Lundberg is retired from a couple of decades working as a motorcoach driver/guide and later as a cruise consultant.
 Travelling, writing, and photographing for articles and blog posts at ExploreNorth, The ExploreNorth Blog, and his 11,000-member Yukon History and Abandoned Places group on Facebook make "retirement" rather different than many people expect it to be.

-several animals, Murray lives on forested acreage at the edge of Whitehorse, the capital of Canada's Yukon Territory.
-Monty and Kayla are the Alaskan huskies who live with him, and are his companions for most expeditions into the backcountry (they have their own Web pages at
+With his wife, two dogs and a cat, Murray lives on forested acreage at the edge of Whitehorse, the capital of the westernmost of Canada's three northern territories, the Yukon.
+Bella and Tucker are the dogs (both rescues) who live with him, and are his companions for almost all expeditions into the backcountry.

 Experience: Murray has been active in nature and heritage conservation efforts since the late 1970s.
 In 1985 he visited the Yukon and Alaska, flying his

 own small plane, and fell in love with the country - five years later, he moved to Whitehorse.
 He has now travelled extensively